 Our active systems are particularly well suited to MRE issues:

 The laying of submarine telecommunication cables, energy transmission cables (MRE) or pipelines requires a good knowledge of the nature of the marine subsurface in order to lay them in favorable areas and avoid potentially dangerous rocks or buried objects (UXO, etc.).

 During the operation phase, the cables are likely to move or become unprotected under the effect of gradual or sudden sand movements.
 It is then necessary to monitor their position for verification and maintenance.

 Applications of electromagnetics to cables and pipelines

 Our systems for cables and pipelines

-Whether for port and coastal development, windfarm installation or any other offshore engineering project, a critical step in site investigation is the derisking phase.
+Whether for port and coastal development, wind farm installation or any other offshore engineering project, a critical step in site investigation is the derisking phase.
 UXOs left over from the Second World War are unfortunately abundant in the English Channel and North Sea.
 It is therefore necessary to detect them before any work on the seabed.
-Moreover, some of these mines are made of aluminium (for example the LMB mines) and are almost impossible to detect with conventional magnetic or acoustic techniques.
+Moreover, some of these mines are made of aluminum (for example the LMB mines) and are almost impossible to detect with conventional magnetic or acoustic techniques.

 Applications of electromagnetics to UXO detection

 MAPPEM Geophysics has developed specific object detection systems that are sensitive to ferrous and non-ferrous objects (aluminum mines or LMB mines).
 Our active systems are therefore particularly well suited to the UXO detection:

 Working for the Defense industry requires innovative and state-of-the-art technologies.
 This sector is extremely challenging, mainly related to the complexity of the marine environment and the high requirements of the sector.
 From corrosion and cathodic protection to vessels discretion, MAPPEM Geophysics is working with state agencies and companies to provide new tools and instruments.